 Ports and Storage

 Connectivity is excellent.
 On the left is a DVD-RW drive, a USB 2.0 port while an SD memory reader rests on the front-left corner.
 Others include an Ethernet port, VGA and HDMI ports extending the display to larger screens like HDTVs, projectors, dual USB 3.0 ports, and a single USB Type-C port all on the left.
 For internet connectivity, the Acer is equipped with 802.1ac wireless that features MU-MIMO technology that is fast compared to the previous versions as well as Bluetooth 4.1.

 For storage, there’s a 256GB M.2 SATA solid-state drive (SSD), which offers better write speeds, faster booting as compared to traditional spinning hard drives.
 Though not as spacious as traditional hard drives, the space is still sufficient for storing photos, music, videos, movies, files and other documents

-With an 8th Gen Intel core i5-8250U CPU, 8GB system memory and 256GB SSD, the Acer Aspire E 15 E5-576G-5762 has enough power for day-today multitasking, making it a good choice in the college laptops category.
+With an 8th Gen Intel core i5-8250U CPU, 8GB system memory and 256GB SSD, the Acer Aspire E 15 E5-576G-5762 has enough power for day-today multitasking, making it a good choice in the best college laptops category.
 The processor is among the latest releases in Intel’s lineup with a base clock speed of 2.5GHz, but can reach upwards of 3.1GHz in Turbo mode.
 This configuration is enough to keep multiple Chrome tabs open, and enjoy between 1080p movie without slowing down the machine.

 The system’s dedicated Nvidia GeForce MX150 (2GB) graphics card allows for modest gaming, though not as smooth as you’d get in a GTX 1050-equipped system.
 Played at medium settings (1920-by-1080), the system manages 51 fps on Dirt 4, 44 fps on Prey and 72 fps on Titanfall 2, slightly ahead of systems equipped with Intel HD 620 graphics in the same category.
 However, if you raise the quality settings, the system begins to slow down, but for casual gaming it puts forward a better showing.